 Co-sponsored by the Office of Teaching, Learning, and Technology, this CoP will meet monthly to explore the implications of generative AI, such as ChatGPT, in higher education.
 Members will discuss ideas and practices related to generative AI in the classroom.

-Conducting Research in Engineering Education
+Excellence in Engineering Education

 Current FLCs